 The Great Storytelling Mojo Get some great storytelling mojo here with these super storytelling secrets.
 In the first 2 minutes you’ll find the key that literally opens the door to serious influence in your stories and to dig below the surface of what moves people in story.
 So get your pen and paper out now, before you press play here.
 This may be the most important storytelling information you’ll ever find.
 For our stories to have great storytelling Mojo, we need 4 things: People Places Plot Purpose The P we put first determines the type of stories we tell.
 Plot is the overall arc and structure.
 Putting plot first and we have an action movie or story.
 Places are the big pictures as well as the detail.
 Put places first and we have a travel/location story.
 Purpose is our intention in telling a story or making a film.
 Put purpsose first and we have a commercial!
 People are the characters that make up our stories.
 Put people first and we have a character driven story.
 Put the charcter first and give one charcter to root for – we will have a greater ability to create a strong connection with the [More]

-The Enchanting Power of Great Storytelling Susan Conley’s magical introduction to stories in childhood told to us here as her own experience.
-The enchanting power of great storytelling starts with her own magical journey and her inspiring story to illuminate some of the structures and dynamics in great storytelling.
-Another must watch piece here on greatstorytelling.org.
+The Enchanting Power of Great Storying Here we encounter Susan Conley‘s magical voice and her spellbinding introduction to great storying.
+Stories from her childhood are told to us here as her own experience.
+The enchanting power of great storytelling starts with her own journey and her own inspiring story.
+She effortleslly illuminates some of the key structures and dynamics in great storytelling.
+A top presentation and another must watch piece here on greatstorytelling.org.

 Purposeful Storytelling – Peter Guber Purposeful Storytelling coms to life as Peter Guber is interviewed by Harvard business school.
 Not for the first time Peter Guber lays it out in black and white – how telling stories in your business is a game changer.
 He outlines the fundamentals, especially the preparation to smash it when telling stories to succeed.
 His authenticity shines through in this brilliant interview.
 Great questions from an excellent interviewer.
 Purposeful Preparation Doing your homework so the series of components – The Navigation States – as he calls them, can be moved through purposefully in order to tell your story and get your message across.
 Bonding the emotional compnent of your story with your information is key.